sichkar-valentyn/Neural_Networks_for_Computer_Vision/Theory/Introduction.md

 ![Figure](https://github.com/sichkar-valentyn/Neural_Networks_for_Computer_Vision/blob/master/images/figure_1.png)

-We can see that after <b>200 iterations</b> the accuracy doesn't change to much.
+We can see that after <b>200 iterations</b> the accuracy doesn't change too much.
 <br/>But how to calculate the exact number of iterations to achieve needed accuracy?
-<br/>Let's consider final part of the code
+<br/>Let's consider final part of the code:

 ```py
 # And finally lets find the exact number of needed iterations fo specific accuracy